brunopedrazza/knn-data-structures-study/README.md

 - `fit_duration_seconds`: How many seconds in average it took to fit all training points.
 - `predict_duration_seconds`: How many seconds in average it took to classify all test points.
 - `accuracy`: Accuracy of the results.
-- `distance_count`: How many distances were calculated to classify all points.
+- `nodes_visited`: How many nodes were visited during classification time.
+- `max_depth`: Depth of the tree, indicates if the tree is well balanced or not.

 ## Folder Structure